Hannybaby/FeedReaderTesting/README.md

  Click on [index.html](index.html) to see the HTML code as well as run the app on your computer.

- All css files can be found in the css folder.
-Same for js and font files.
+ Each file type can be found in the apropriate folder (e. g. css files in css folder)

 ## Where to test